Land subsidence on the radar

 The problem of illegal fishing and its impact on the global seafood market

 Global estimates suggest a minimum of 20% of seafood worldwide is caught illegally, representing economic losses between $10 to $23 billion and 11 to 25 million metric tons of fish.
-However, as this is a dark market, and many illegal activities take place at night or under the cover of difficult weather conditions, estimates are underestimated.
+However, as this is a dark market, and many illegal activities take place at night or under the cover of difficult weather conditions, estimates are understated.

-SOUTH CHINA SEA (SCS)
+SOUTH CHINA SEA (SCS) and fishing vessels

 What are the limitations?

 The mentioned data is good and relatively inexpensive, the possibility for AIS/VMS sensor interfere is quite common.
 Many fishing vessels don’t have these systems because they are small and they are under no obligation to use them.
 Conversely, they may be going dark to intentionally turn off the signal and hide their IUU fishing activities.
 Many dark vessels are reporting false identification or a series of them in order to distort maritime situational awareness.

 Data from meteorological satellite sensors (VIIRS) are generally open access, are available in near real-time, and have long-term archives, but a major disadvantage is their spatial resolution at the level 750×750 m, which is too inaccurate when it comes to vessel detection.

 Thanks to international cooperation and new technology, we can make progress in tracking IUU fishing.
 Coastal states and the industry are working to improve the transparency and accountability of illegal maritime phenomena.
 Control systems such as AIS, VMS, or satellite optical images can be significantly supported by satellite radar-based imagery.
 They are accompanied by AI-based vessel detection and classification algorithms.
 All of that fills the gaps in understanding the problem and increases transparency in the fisheries sector.